Towash/CW1-UoS-2020/CW/src/readme.txt

 I have implemented the classes - Monster, Minion, Boss - following the coursework specification.

 -Used the Random class instead of a Toolbox for the Random number generation.
+-Created a constructor that also takes the level of the monster.

 ## Part 4 ##
 I have implemented the classes - MonsterTeam, StudentTeam, Guild - following the coursework specification.